What Is Phylum Protozoa? Classification, Characters, Example

 ORDER 5.
 Hypermastigida

-• Organisms with more flagella have been placed in this order with higher characteristics.
+• Organisms with more flagella have been placed in this order and have higher characteristics.

-• Their kinetostomes or parabasal bodies are in a circular longitudinal or curved row.
+• Their kinetoscopes or parabasal bodies are in a circular longitudinal or curved row.

 • These are organisms with one nucleus or multiple nuclei.